pitowalosian/NSSECU2_HACKING-TOOL/README.md

 ```

 ## Testing Environment
-This tool was tested against:
+This tool was tested on the following operating systems:

-yada yada
+- Windows 11
+- macOS
+- Linux

+A test folder that contains the following files:
+- Sensitive file name
+- Sensitive extension
+- Both sensitive file name and extension
+- Neither sensitive file name or extens

 ## Sample Output
 yada yada